 Discriminant Ability of the 3 Ounce Water Swallow Test to Detect Aspiration in Cardiac Surgical Patients

-Kelly A. Leonard, BHS-CMS
+Kelly A. Leonard, BHS-CSD

 Justine J. Allen, MS, CCC-SLP, BCS-S